AkshayAshokCode/AndroidSensors/README.md

 # AndroidSensors
-This repository demonstrates integration of following **Android sensors** in a device.
+This repository demonstrates integration of following **Android sensors** in a app.

 ## Available Sensors:
 <h3>✅ Metal Detector</h3>